-In some cases, you may wish to have more control over indents.
-Word provides indent markers that allow you to indent paragraphs to the location that you desire.
+In some cases, you may want to have more control over indents.
+Word provides indent markers that allow you to indent paragraphs to the location you want.
 The indent markers are located to the left of the horizontal ruler, and they provide several indenting options:

-- Left Indent marker : Moves both the first line indent and hanging indent markers at the same time.
-This will indent all of the lines in the paragraph.
+- Left indent marker : Moves both the first-line indent and hanging indent markers at the same time (this will indent all lines in a paragraph)

 The three indent markers

-- Place the insertion point anywhere in the paragraph you wish to indent, or select one or more paragraphs.
+- Place the insertion point anywhere in the paragraph you want to indent, or select one or more paragraphs.

 Selecting paragraphs to indent

 - Click, hold, and drag the desired indent marker.
 In our example, we'll click, hold, and drag the left indent marker.
 A live preview of the indent will appear in the document.